Okay, what exactly is a colon cleanse?

 The human skin is composed mainly of two layers: the dermis and the epidermis.
 The dermis, a unified cell agglomerate of fibroblasts supported by a collagen network, is beneath the epidermis (epi- being a prefix for “above”), a structure formed of keratinocytes that form a barrier to direct external elements.

-When the skin is not sated with the proper nutrients that make up its composition, such as macronutrients (lipids, proteins, and carbohydrates) and micronutrients (vitamins and essential minerals), it can be vulnerable to bacteria and toxins that can easily upset its natural makeup.
+When the skin is not sated with the proper nutrients that make up its composition, such as macronutrients (lipids, proteins, and carbohydrates) and micronutrients (vitamins and essential minerals), it can be vulnerable to bacteria that can easily upset its natural makeup.

 Notably, because the skin has rather low permeability (meaning some substances can pass through it, but as a whole its rather impassable), most inorganic nanosized particles cannot penetrate the epidermis; but some can.
 Since the skin is indeed permeable, humans are able to use topical applications to directly affect the health of the skin (like acne ointments).